TheGrandmother/jFML/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;!&nbsp; &nbsp; &nbsp; &nbsp;These are constants.
 The place where they are declared will not appear in the output<br>
 <br>

-All references except constants can be augmented with a +n.
-This means that it should reserve that address and the n next addresses.
-EX: #here+100
-Will make sure that the assembler puts nothing but zeroes for 100 addresses after the address of the #here label
+Pointer declarations can be augmented with a + and then a number.
+This reserves that many addresses after the address given to the pointer.<br>
+So @array+100 will allocate 99 addresses after the address given to the array pointer.
+This is used for handling arrays.